 Early detection: Certain lab tests and screenings used to diagnose diseases early are also free of charge.
 These include mammograms, pap smears, bone density measurement, and screenings for cardiovascular disease, prostate cancer, HIV and diabetes.
 Although the tests themselves are free, in most cases you still pay the required copay to see the doctor who prescribes them.

 For more coverage information, see the "Medicare & You" handbook (PDF).

 Most doctors accept Medicare patients, but some don't.
 Be aware that a physician who has opted out of Medicare cannot bill Medicare for treating you, and you will be responsible for the whole cost.
 It’s also important to find out whether a doctor accepts Medicare “assignment,” which means that he or she has agreed to the Medicare-approved amount as payment in full, or whether the doctor can charge you up to 15 percent above this amount.
 (See related article “Seeing a Doctor 'on Assignment.'")

-If you need to find a primary care doctor or specialist who accepts Medicare, go to the Medicare website, click on "Resource Locator" and then on "Physician Compare."
-Or call Medicare at 1-800-633-4227.
+If you need to find a primary care doctor or specialist who accepts Medicare, go to the physician database on Medicare's website or call Medicare at 1-800-633-4227.